joshuakarjala/slack-events-listener/README.md

 # slack-events-listener
-Easy to user web server which emits all events received from Slack Events API.
+Easy to use web server which emits all events received from Slack Events API.
 It handles the intial verification with Slack and emits all events posted to you by Slack.

 ## How To
 `npm install slack-events-listener`